awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 + [Next Steps](#next-steps-ad-connector)

 ## Before You Begin<a name="prereqs-ad-connector"></a>
-+ Amazon WorkSpaces is not available in every Region\.
++ Workspaces is not available in every Region\.
 Verify the supported Regions and select a Region for your WorkSpaces\.
-For more information about the supported Regions, see [Amazon WorkSpaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/)\.
+For more information about the supported Regions, see [Workspaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/)\.
 + When you launch a WorkSpace, you must select a WorkSpace bundle\.
 A bundle is a combination of an operating system, and storage, compute, and software resources\.
 For more information, see [Amazon WorkSpaces Bundles](https://aws.amazon.com/workspaces/details/#Amazon_WorkSpaces_Bundles)\.
 + Create a virtual private cloud with at least two private subnets\.
-For more information, see [Configure a VPC for Amazon WorkSpaces](amazon-workspaces-vpc.md)\.
+For more information, see [Configure a VPC for Workspaces](amazon-workspaces-vpc.md)\.
 The VPC must be connected to your on\-premises network through a virtual private network \(VPN\) connection or AWS Direct Connect\.
 For more information, see [AD Connector Prerequisites](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/prereq_connector.html) in the *AWS Directory Service Administration Guide*\.
 + Provide access to the internet from the WorkSpace\.
 For more information, see [Provide Internet Access from Your WorkSpace](amazon-workspaces-internet-access.md)\.

 ## Step 1: Create an AD Connector<a name="create-ad-connector"></a>

 **Note**
 AD Connector is made available to you free of charge to use with WorkSpaces\.
-If there are no WorkSpaces being used with your AD Connector directory for 30 consecutive days, this directory will be automatically deregistered for use with Amazon WorkSpaces, and you will be charged for this directory as per the [AWS Directory Service pricing terms](http://aws.amazon.com/directoryservice/pricing/)\.
+If there are no WorkSpaces being used with your AD Connector directory for 30 consecutive days, this directory will be automatically deregistered for use with Amazon Workspaces, and you will be charged for this directory as per the [AWS Directory Service pricing terms](http://aws.amazon.com/directoryservice/pricing/)\.
 To delete empty directories, see [Delete the Directory for Your WorkSpaces](delete-workspaces-directory.md)\.
 If you delete your AD Connector directory, you can always create a new one when you want to start using WorkSpaces again\.

 **To create an AD Connector**

-1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.
+1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

 1. In the navigation pane, choose **Directories**\.